Non Profit FAQ

 - And more!

-- Find new donors and supporters for your organization - a big part of the Giving DuPage strategy is to engage organizations, businesses, community organizations and faith groups countywide so they get to meet your organization and are happy to support them.
-We want to fulfill our role as a connector agency and connect generous people with worthy local causes!
+2 - New supporters for your organization - Giving DuPage engages organizations, businesses, community organizations and faith groups countywide to learn about participating charities.
+We serve as a connector agency and always want to link generous people with local causes!

-- Increase your reach on social media, promote your organization and create awareness for your cause - success for this day depends on our ability to drive engagement and reach on social networks.
-On this day, we expect thousands of people to visit and view the charity profiles and we’ll be able to report back on those numbers after everything is over.
+4 - Increase your reach on social media, promote your organization and create awareness for your cause - success for this day depends on driving engagement and reach on social networks.
+During this event, we expect thousands of people to visit and view the charity profiles.

 Q. How much of the donation will go to our organization?

-GiveGab, the donor technology platform, retains a 3% campaign management fee from all donations.
+GiveGab, this donor platform, retains a 3% campaign management fee from all donations.
 Credit card processing fees are an additional 2.2% + $0.30.
 Donations are tax-deductible as allowed by law.
-These fees are paid by the donor with each transaction.
-These fees would not apply to offline donations.
+These fees are often paid by the donor with each online transaction.

 For this event, 90% of every donation will go to the charity of choice selected by the donor and 10% will be distributed to Giving DuPage, as the host organization.
-Giving DuPage will use the funds to offset event expenses and to promote volunteerism year-round, as the County’s Volunteer Center.
+Giving DuPage uses the funds to offset event expenses and to promote volunteerism year-round, as the County’s Volunteer Center.

-100% of every donation will benefit nonprofit organizations serving DuPage County.
-All donations will be officially receipted for tax purposes by GiveGab.
+100% of every donation benefits nonprofit organizations serving DuPage County.
+All donations are issued a receipt for tax purposes.